Skip to content

 Individual needs, preferences, and progress determine alcoholism rehab length.
 Some people need long-term programs, while others need short-term ones.

 The severity of your addiction, the treatment you pick, and your own goals and preferences determine how long you stay in alcohol rehab.
-Some general rules can help you decide, but no one-size-fits-all answer exists.
-Know what to do if rehab doesn’t work for you.

 Tony McKenzie